-You are in Australia as the holder of a Visitor subclass 600 Visa and you apply for an onshore partner subclass 820/801 visa.
+You are in Australia as the holder of a Subclass 600 Visitior visa and you apply for an onshore Subclass 820/801 Partner visa.
 As a result of having lodged an application for a substantive visa, you are granted a Bridging Visa A (which will come into effect once the Visitor visa ceases, at the end of its visa term).
 If the Department cancels your Visitor Visa due to non-compliance with a visa condition, the Bridging Visa A will also cease to exist.

 Having the right information will help you to achieve this.
 This is where engaging a professional can assist.
 They will be able to expertly guide you through this process based on their experience and specialised knowledge in this complex area of the law.
-A visa cancellation can also be a particularly distressing event for those affected and speaking with someone who is trained in this area can give you a greater sense of confidence and peace of mind as you navigate through this process.
+A visa cancellation, including a partner visa cancellation or permanent visa cancellation Australia can also be a particularly distressing event for those affected and speaking with someone who is trained in this area can give you a greater sense of confidence and peace of mind as you navigate through this process.

 In this article, we take a closer look at some of the reasons why a visa may be cancelled, options which may be available to you in the event that your visa is cancelled and what you should do if you find yourself in this situation.